 In October 2017, a woman from California sued Cook Medical LLC over its Celect Inferior Vena Cava Filter accusing the company of negligence for failing to warn about its side-effects.
 The lawsuit was centralized with 4,500 other IVC filter lawsuits that are pending in multi-district legislation.

 Cook won a ‘bellwether’ case in a federal court in Evanville in Indiana in November 2017.
 In 2018, a jury in Arizona awarded a woman who was hurt by a Bard IVC filter $3.6 million.

-Cooper Hurley Injury Lawyers has helped patients who have been injured by a wide range of dangerous medical devices and drugs.
+The Virginia Beach IVC filter lawyers have helped patients who have been injured by a wide range of dangerous medical devices and drugs.
 We make sure you get experienced representation and that your claim will be properly handled among other claims in the mass tort legislation.
 It’s important to act fast as deadlines exist on these as with any injury or wrongful death claims.
-Call us at 757.455.0077 or toll free at 866.455.6657 for a free and confidential consultation.